How to Install a Python WSGI Application

 Note:

-• We recommend that you perform the steps in this document via the command line as a cPanel user unless the step specifies otherwise.
+• Perform the steps in this document on the command line as a cPanel user unless otherwise specified.

-• You can also perform these steps in cPanel’s Terminal interface (cPanel » Home » Advanced » Terminal).
+• You can also use cPanel’s Terminal interface (cPanel » Home » Advanced » Terminal).

 • In this document, pythonapp represents the application’s name.

-For more information, read the Python WSGI documentation.
+For more information, read our Using Passenger Applications documentation.

 Install a Python application